 - A trip to Elche?
 You can spend the night in the middle of the palm trees!
 For example at Huerta del Cura or Jardín Milenio

 Would you also like to walk in the palm grove of Elche?

-This article contains affiliate links.
-This means that if you make a purchase through one of these links, I will receive a small commission without extra costs for you.
+Disclaimer: this article contains affiliate links.
+This means that if you make a purchase via one of these links, travelwriter.nl will receive a small commission at no extra cost to you.